AmrDhaliwal/google-keep-clone/README.md

 # google-keep-clone
-A clone of google keep using React for the front-end and a serverless back-end with MongoDB Realm.
+A clone of google keep using React for the front-end.

+**To-Do**
+Project still needs to have a back-end built.
+Will preferebly use NodeJS and Express for the back-end.